 The MMI Audit Committee was fully functional during the financial year, and continued to discharge its responsibility with the support of the combined assurance forums established for various operating structures.
-The divisional combined assurance forums report to the MMI Audit Committee on a quarterly basis.
-The MMI Audit Committee consists of four independent non-executive directors, and is attended by some management representatives of the divisional combined assurance forums.
+The combined assurance forums report to the MMI Audit Committee on a quarterly basis.
+The MMI Audit Committee consists of four independent non-executive directors, and meetings are attended by key management representatives from the combined assurance forums.